IBM/cos-trigger-functions/README.md

     export BUCKET_NAME=<your_bucket_name>
     ```

 1. You will need to save the endpoint name, which is the COS Endpoint for your buckets.
-Since you selected us-geo when selecting your buckets, the endpoint should be `s3.us.cloud-object-storage.appdomain.cloud`
+Since you selected us-geo when selecting your buckets, the endpoint should be `s3.us.cloud-object-storage.appdomain.cloud`.

     ```
     export ENDPOINT=s3.us.cloud-object-storage.appdomain.cloud
     ```

+*Note: If you selected a different region, you can find your endpoint by clicking your Cloud Object Storage service in the [Resource list](https://cloud.ibm.com/resources?groups=storage), finding your bucket in the list, and then looking under Configuration for that bucket.
+Use the public endpoint.*

 1. Finally, you will need some information from the Visual Recognition service.
 You saved your apikey earlier, so use that.
 This application is built against the version released on `2018-03-19`, so we'll use that value for VERSION.
     ```